PKing70/ReXML/README.md

 You only must do this once; if you want to check whether you already have them, you could enter `pip show pandas` then `pip show openai` first.

-5. You can translate a specific jira file (named Jira.csv) file from the ReXML directory (the same directory as prompt.py and noprompt.py).
-In Terminal, from the ReXML directory containing prompt.py, enter:
+5. Translate a specific jira file (named Jira.csv) file from your downloaded, extracted ReXML directory.
+In Terminal, from the directory containing prompt.py, enter:

 ```bash
 % python3 prompt.py <Jira.csv>